mydeveloperplanet/MyAICodingPlanet/generate-plantuml-from-sql/README.md

 ## Response Analysis
 The diagram is saved in [3-db.puml](responses/3-db.puml) and a png representation is located in [3-db.png](responses/3-db.png).

-This did not make any difference.
+This did not make any significant difference.

 ## Prompt
 Let's try to be more specific.
 Enter the prompt.